spencerbeggs/aws-serverless-express-edge/README.md

-Run serverless applications on the edge in Amazon CloudFront using Lambda@Edge.
+Run serverless applications on the edge in Amazon CloudFront by leveraging Lambda@Edge.
 This is especially useful for deporting the intensive task of server rendering SPAs to AWS Lambda, which will let you scale to 100 reqs/s painlessly all the while leveraging CloudFront's edge cache.

 [Limits on Lambda@Edge](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/cloudfront-limits.html#limits-lambda-at-edge).